HISTORY OF OZRINIĆ TRIBE

 Prince Dragoje Ozrinić and his wife Manda (Mandalina) had 7 sons from whose descendants several tribes and now-known families from Čevo were formed.
 All the sons fought on the side of the Venetian Republic against Turkey in the Candian War of 1645-1669.
 Prince Dragoje and Manda also built the church of St.Ilija in Vojinići on Čevo.
 From Prince Dragoje Ozrinić, his son Ivan, and the families Nikolic and Djukanovic descend ( source Vlado Đ. Duletić.
 Tracing duletić's past, Nu Budva cultural identity, Budva, 2015, p.15).
 This is confirmed by the historian Nebojša Draskovic in his books (Lords of Genes in Montenegro on page 204) who adds that the heirs of Prince Dragoj were dukes, landowners, sirdars, and governors.

 Princ Pero Ozrinic ( conte Piero da Osdrinicichi), grandson of Prince Dragoje and son of famous priest Prento, is mentioned in a document dated 09.
-December 1660 like one of Montenegro's Princes signed a document with the Republic of Venice in Kotor( source author Risto Kovijanic, Dokaz o autonomiji Crne Gore XVII vijeka, Istorijski zapisi, Istorijski institut Univerziteta Crne Gore, 1953, page 505)
+December 1660 one of Montenegro's Princes signed a document with the Republic of Venice in Kotor( source author Risto Kovijanic, Dokaz o autonomiji Crne Gore XVII vijeka, Istorijski zapisi, Istorijski institut Univerziteta Crne Gore, 1953, page 505).

 Guvernadur (a noble title given by the Republic of Venice) Vukota Ozrinic is mentioned in the Montenegro bishop's letter to the Russian ambassador as in a book published by Serbian Royal Academy, title,, Pitanje Careva Laza” written by Jovan Tomic 1933, page 27.